chapmanjacobd/library/README.md

 Requires ffmpeg, mpv

 !!!
-You should be warned that the default after watching a video is to trash it.
+You should be warned that the default action after watching a video is to trash it.
 Restore via your [trash can](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).
 Use `--keep` to ask y/n.

 ### Install